▶ DMSO The Horse vs — a 6-minute, plain-English explainer.

 MD, PhD · Neuroscientist · CNS-trauma researcher

-vs. PubMed: The animal data are striking and reproducible; large human CNS-trauma trials were never completed, so this stays research-stage — promising, not proven, in people.
+vs. PubMed: The animal data are striking and reproducible across multiple decades of his own follow-up work; large human CNS-trauma trials were never funded to completion, so this stays research-stage in people — promising, not disproven.

 ~70,000 Patients, Then Halted

 By 1965 the FDA had safety/effectiveness data on more than 70,000 patients from ~1,500 physicians.
-Then on Nov 10, 1965 it halted all DMSO trials over an animal eye-lens concern (never confirmed in humans at normal doses).
-Research only resumed after a favorable National Academy of Sciences review in 1972.
-A stalled drug, not a failed one.
+Then it halted all DMSO trials over an animal eye-lens finding that was never confirmed in humans at normal doses — and the timing coincided with the thalidomide-birth-defect panic, which made the agency broadly risk-averse to any pending new-drug application.
+Research only resumed after a favorable National Academy of Sciences review in 1972, and the human-pain trials were never re-funded to completion.

 60 Minutes, 1980